autarch/blog.urth.org/content/posts/2010-06-02-walking-through-a-real-distini.md

 [UploadToCPAN]
 </pre>

-Whoa, that&#8217;s a lot.
+Whoa, that's a lot.
 So what do these do?

 <pre class="highlight:false">[GatherDir]
 </pre>

 This tells dzil that it should include all the files in the current directory (the root of my distro) in the generated distro.
-I have to include this, or I won&#8217;t end up with a distro at all!
+I have to include this, or I won't end up with a distro at all!

 <pre class="highlight:false">[PruneCruft]
 </pre>